FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_3_planning.typ

 setting it excessively high could overwhelm the system.
 Conventionally, the number of clients scales in tandem with the size of the database.

-In our testing environment, we will be running separate worker and controller nodes, so we will be able to measure the performance unobstructed by `pgbench`'s own resource usage.
-We will be running the database cluster on the worker nodes, and `pgbench` on the controller node.
+In our testing environment, we are running separate worker and controller nodes, so we will be able to measure the performance unobstructed by `pgbench`'s own resource usage, as we will are running the database cluster on the worker nodes, and `pgbench` on the controller node.

 == Apache Kafka Performance <kafka-sec>